Plan Design Summary

 - You are eligible for the Health Savings Account (HSA).

 If you enroll in the HDHP, you must also enroll in the HSA.
 Therefore, you must be eligible for both plans.

 Note: Employees who are eligible for the Graduate Assistant benefit package ARE NOT eligible for the HDHP plan design.

-Uniform Benefits refers to the schedule of benefits that are provided by each health plan (insurance carrier) under both the Health Plan and High Deductible Health Plan (HDHP) plan designs.
-All health plans (insurance carriers) in these plan designs administer the same schedule of benefits, you can decide which plan to select on the basis of:
+Uniform Benefits refers to the schedule of benefits that are provided by each health plan (insurance carrier).
+The purpose of Uniform Benefits is to help contain the rising cost of health insurance and simplify your selection of a health plan.
+Because all health plans (insurance carriers) administer the same schedule of benefits, you can decide which plan to select on the basis of: